Lukee563/Consumer-Boycott-Experiment/README.md

 This repository includes the analysis of the Consumer Boycott Game developed by **Vivian J. Zheng**.
-The Consumer Boycott Game concept originated from Luke Catalano, Sadhika Agrawal and Derek Zhao in conjunction with Professor Kristian Lopez Vargas.
+The Consumer Boycott Game concept originated from Luke Catalano, Sadhika Agrawal and Derek Zhao in conjunction with Professor Kristian Lopez Vargas @ University of California, Santa Cruz.

 The Otree code and original documentation for the Consumer Boycott Game can be found in Vivian’s Boycott_Consumer Repository, detailing the